Naymul24/Web-App-DevOps-Project/README.md

 # Web-App-DevOps-Project

-Welcome to the Web App DevOps Project repo!
-This application allows you to efficiently manage and track orders for a potential business.
-It provides an intuitive user interface for viewing existing orders and adding new ones.
+Welcome to the Web App DevOps Project repository!
+This project showcases the seamless integration of DevOps practices to enhance the development, deployment, and management of a web application designed for order management.
+The application empowers users to efficiently track and manage orders, providing a user-friendly interface for both viewing existing orders and adding new ones.

+## Key Features:

+Order Management:
+- The application facilitates the organised tracking and management of client orders, ensuring a streamlined process for businesses.
+DevOps Integration:
+- Leveraging industry best practices, the project incorporates robust DevOps methodologies to automate various stages of development, testing, and deployment.
+Containerisation with Docker:
+- Utilising Docker, the application is containerised, enhancing portability, scalability, and consistency across different environments.
+Azure Kubernetes Service (AKS) Deployment:
+- The project includes the setup and deployment of an Azure Kubernetes Service (AKS) cluster, providing a scalable and reliable environment for hosting the application.
+Integration with Azure Key Vault:
+- Sensitive credentials are securely managed using Azure Key Vault, enhancing security and ensuring best practices for credential management.
+Azure DevOps CI/CD Pipeline:
+- Automation is achieved through Azure DevOps, orchestrating continuous integration and continuous deployment (CI/CD) pipelines for efficient and reliable releases.
+Monitoring with Azure Container Insights:
+- The AKS cluster is monitored using Azure Container Insights, enabling real-time performance and diagnostic data collection for effective troubleshooting.
+Secrets Management with Azure Key Vault:
+- Sensitive data is securely stored in Azure Key Vault, and the application is configured to retrieve credentials securely during runtime.

 ## Table of Contents